-We will carry out the project in a number of phases, over 15-20 years.
-Over this period, the project will provide about 800 new homes, 35,000 square feet of commercial retail space and new public realm.
+We are carrying out the project in a number of phases, over 15-20 years.
+During this period, the project will provide about 800 new homes, 35,000 square feet of commercial retail space and new public realm.

 Other future features of the regeneration include:

 - A new primary school

 - A new pedestrian link to Bass’s Recreation Ground.

 Phase 1 was completed in 2017, and provided 164 homes for sale, rent and shared ownership.
 Alongside these, we built 12 new units of retail and small business floor-space, and a new public square with play area.
 We also created an attractive new boulevard linking the railway station to Derbion shopping centre alongside enhancements to the public realm.

 The development proved extremely popular from the start, with all the homes and most of the commercial units occupied.
 The first business and retail tenants include a wedding shop, a vegetarian/vegan café, and a florist, amongst others.